sheldonhull/sheldonhull.hugo/content/blog/improving-the-quality-of-your-automation-logging-with-cowsay.md

 date: 2019-11-11T13:00:00+00:00
 title: Improving the Quality of Your Automation Logging with Cowsay
 slug: improving-the-quality-of-your-automation-logging-with-cowsay
-excerpt: 'Everyone involved in DevOps should have this critical tool in their toolchain... '
+summary: 'Everyone involved in DevOps should have this critical tool in their toolchain... '
 tags:
 - cli
 - cool-tools